azist/azos/src/Azos.Sky/Fabric/readme.md

 12. There is **no need to lock (synchronize) state** in a fiber as the Fabric guarantees that within its origin (home cluster partition) only one processor executes any given fiber at any given time

-Fabric implements **cooperative multitasking paradigm** using fibers - they execute time slices, deterministically yielding control back to the Fabric fiber runtime system ASAP (by design).
-These running time slices are also called "steps" of execution.
-The Fabric system **saves fiber's transitive/private state** (called `FiberMemory`) into persisted storage upon each slice execution.

 > This is somewhat similar to a concept of co-routines or `yield return` or `await` in C#, creating a `cutpoint`
 > in code.
 The difference is that Fabric fibers can execute in clusters of processor nodes and they survive